 In 1986 (at the age of 12) I attended my first Civil War Reenactment - the 125th Anniversary of the Battle of Bull Run.
 Just days after the event, I designed and crafted my first Civil War period day dress.
 (Picture to the left).
 Of course, this was still far from authentic or perfectly period (styled from the TV miniseries, "North and South," and made up of synthetic satin) but it was a start.
 I received enough gentle optimism and advice from fellow re-enactors that I was able to begin my research in earnest: visiting libraries, museums, examining period pieces and images for details.

 From that time on, I immersed myself in researching historical costume; learning something new almost every day.
 And that's the point when it comes to historical garments and sewing: the learning never ends!

 This is my fabulous, Green Beret, husband who lovingly encourages my crazy obsession with sewing, historical events and period dramas.
 Without wholehearted support from your loved ones, small businesses are difficult to maintain.
 This guy supports it all!

 I have four children (17, 15, 13 and 3) who keep me constantly busy!
 I used to drag my first three little ones out to events all the time, and then they turned into teens. ;) I can tell you some events were easier than others.
 Little ones are not always keen to put on layers of clothes - especially on hot Virginia days!
 But we always had fun!

-I know these pop-ups are a pain in the tooshy but I hope you don't mind if I follow along with you as you visit my site.
-I promise it just helps me provide better information in the future.
-(PS - this is just a cookie banner.)
+I know pop-ups are a pain in the tooshy and I hope you don't mind if I follow along as you visit my site.
+I promise it just helps me provide better information to you in the future.